ceLLMate: Sandboxing Browser AI Agents: Evaluation

 \subsubsection{Benchmark Design}

-There are two key properties required for a benchmark to evaluate LLMs' ability to perform policy selection and instantiation in \cellmate.
-First, \textit{minimality}.
-As discussed in Section~\ref{sec:impl-selection}, this problem can be formulated as an optimization task that captures the minimality of the selected policies while ensuring task completion.
-While existing benchmarks evaluate LLMs' competence in selecting tools or API calls to complete user tasks~\cite{qin2023toolllm}, none of them assess minimality.
-Second, \textit{realism}.
-Existing benchmarks for BUAs focus primarily on read-only tasks without an active user session~\cite{webvoyager,mind2web,zhou2023webarena,koh2024visualwebarena}, whereas real BUAs operate under the ambient authority of user sessions.
-Moreover, tasks involving user accounts are often ill-specified and lack the constraints necessary to qualify as real user tasks.
+A benchmark for evaluating LLMs on policy selection and instantiation in \cellmate must satisfy two properties.
+First, \textit{minimality}: selected policy set should be minimal while ensuring task completion, a requirement absent from existing tool- or API-selection benchmarks~\cite{qin2023toolllm}.
+Second, \textit{realism}: unlike prior BUA benchmarks~\cite{webvoyager,mind2web,zhou2023webarena,koh2024visualwebarena}, which focus primarily on read-only tasks without active user sessions, real BUAs operate under the ambient authority of user sessions and tasks must include appropriate constraints.
+We next describe our benchmark construction that ensures both properties.